 (3) The Minister is to invite applications by publishing a tender block licence notice for the licence in the Gazette.

+Note:

-Note 1: A mining licence may cover not more than 20 tender blocks (see section 219).
+1. A mining licence may cover not more than 20 tender blocks (see section 219).

-Note 2: A mining licence might be made available by a tender block notice if a mineral deposit in the area had already been identified and sufficient information was already available to justify the issue of a mining licence rather than an exploration licence.
+2. A mining licence might be made available by a tender block notice if a mineral deposit in the area had already been identified and sufficient information was already available to justify the issue of a mining licence rather than an exploration licence.

 219. Tender block licence notice — mining licence